FvorY/Portfolio/README.md

 </p>

 # Sayyur
-Sayyur is an application for buying and selling vegetables, including payment processing and management for vegetable seller partners, covering stock, orders, and delivery.
+Sayyur is a web application with responsive design for both desktop and mobile.
+It facilitates the buying and selling of vegetables, including payment processing and management for vegetable seller partners, covering everything from stock and orders to delivery.

 Developed together with a team, collaborating between Backend Developer using Golang and Frontend Developer using Vue.JS, my role in this project was as a Frontend Developer.